Ronald Acuña Jr. Player Props: Braves vs. Diamondbacks

 Ronald Acuña Jr. At The Plate

-- Among the qualifying hitters in MLB play, he ranks second in batting average, second in on-base percentage, and second in slugging.
+- Among qualified hitters in baseball, he ranks second in batting average, third in on-base percentage, and second in slugging.

-- Acuna has reached base via a hit in 72 games this season (of 92 played), and had multiple hits in 38 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.